 - Any income you receive from a defined benefit scheme may affect your entitlement to means tested state benefits.

-- Only your spouse/civil partner and children under the age of 23 (unless legally defined as a dependent if older) will usually be entitled to a reduced pension on your death.
+- Only your spouse/civil partner and children under the age of 23 (unless legally defined as a dependant if older) will usually be entitled to a reduced pension on your death.
 This will mean you will not be able to leave your pension benefits on death to any other party.

-- Any options (if offered by your scheme) to provide benefits on death must be selected at outset and will result in a lower initial pension payment.
+- Any options (if offered by your scheme) to provide benefits on death must be selected at the outset and will result in a lower initial pension payment.

 - The tax-free pension commencement lump sum (usually referred to as Tax Free Cash) of an individual pension or drawdown plan can be greater than from a defined benefit scheme.

 - You can choose how and when your benefits are taken.
 This offers greater flexibility and choice.

 - When taking benefits there are no restrictions on the amount of money you can withdraw at any one time.